dynamsoft-docs/mrz-scanner-docs-mobile/programming/android/user-guide/index.md

 ## Step 2: Include the Library

-Please read [Add the SDK](#add-the-sdk) section for instructions on how to add the SDK to your Android project.
+Add the SDK to your new project.
+Please read [Add the SDK](#add-the-sdk) section for more details.

 ## Step 3: Initialize the License

 The first step in code configuration is to include a valid license in the `MRZScannerConfig` object, which is used when launching the scanner.

-We first start with the package imports and then start implementing the MainActivity class, which starts with some simple Android UI configuration including a `LinearLayout` to display the parsed results and a `TextView` to display the error message should something go wrong during the capture process. followed by defining the license via the `setLicense` method of `MRZScannerConfig`.
+We first start with the package imports and then start implementing the MainActivity class, which starts with some simple Android UI configuration and creating the TextView that will display the results, followed by defining the license via the `setLicense` method of `MRZScannerConfig`.

 <div class="sample-code-prefix"></div>
 >- Java